fix ave/histo command¶

 This fix produces a global vector and global array which can be accessed by various output commands.
 The values can only be accessed on timesteps that are multiples of Nfreq since that is when a histogram is generated.
 The global vector has 4 values:

 The global array has # of rows = Nbins and # of columns = 3.
-The first column has the bin coordinate, the 2nd column has the count of values in that histogram bin, and the 3rd column has the bin count divided by the total count (not including missing counts), so that the values in the 3rd column sum to 1.0.
+The first column has the bin coordinate, the second column has the count of values in that histogram bin, and the third column has the bin count divided by the total count (not including missing counts), so that the values in the third column sum to 1.0.

-The option defaults are mode = scalar, ave = one, start = 0, no file output, beyond = ignore, and title 1,2,3 = strings as described above.
+The option defaults are mode = scalar, kind = figured out from input arguments, ave = one, start = 0, no file output, beyond = ignore, and title 1,2,3 = strings as described above.